 How Often Should a Dog Take a Fecal Test?

-Having your dog's feces tested for parasites at least once a year is recommended.
+Fecal parasite testing should be performed at least once a year for dogs.
 However, in certain situations, more frequent testing may be necessary.
 Puppies and newly adopted dogs should have fecal tests performed more frequently, as they are more susceptible to parasites.
 Your veterinarian can provide specific recommendations based on your dog's individual needs.

-What Can Be Found in a Fecal Test for Dogs?
+What Parasites Can Be Found in a Fecal Test for Dogs?

-Many different parasites can be found on a fecal test.
-These parasites include various types, including roundworms, hookworms, whipworms, giardia, and coccidia.
+A fecal test for dogs is designed to uncover a variety of intestinal parasites.
+These can include roundworms, hookworms, whipworms, giardia, and coccidia.
 Here's a list further explaining them:

 Roundworms